Water buffalo incident: Incident

+The hearing was delayed for another two months while international press commented and criticized Penn's decisions.
+Garry Trudeau devoted a Sunday's Doonesbury to the water buffalo incident.

+The affair ended in May 1993 when the group of students agreed to drop charges, spokeswoman Ayanna Taylor saying that they were "disappointed by a judicial process which has failed us miserably".

+Lawsuit

+In February 1996, Jacobowitz sued the University of Pennsylvania for emotional distress and accused university officials of conspiring with the women to bring false charges against him.
+The university settled the lawsuit in September 1997 without admitting wrongdoing nor paying Jacobowitz directly, though it did cover some of his legal expenses.

+Legacy

 Vernon Jordan offered a dissenting viewpoint years later when he wrote "the participant in the white mob became a hero for the right wing, while the four black women remained faceless and the objects of national ridicule."
 University President Sheldon Hackney argued that the incident "was hijacked for ideological purposes" and that dismissing the phrase as harmless "ignores the long history of animalistic representations of African Americans as part of white supremacy's mind game [and] ignores the question of what the women thought they heard and why they got so angry."

-Although the incident prompted widespread media coverage, the University did not discuss its actions.
-The hearing was delayed for another two months while international press commented and criticized Penn's decisions.
-Garry Trudeau devoted a Sunday's Doonesbury to the water buffalo incident.

-The University declined repeated requests by Jacobowitz's legal teams to have charges dropped.
-At the hearing the panel decided not to dismiss the charges and issued a gag order to keep proceedings from leaking to the press.

-Amid public scrutiny, the University denied issuing a gag order, and Sheldon Hackney offered Kors a deal in which Jacobowitz would apologize for rudeness and the University and the plaintiffs would drop the charges.
-The affair ended when at a press conference the 15 women agreed to drop charges, stating that the media coverage made it unlikely they would get a fair hearing.
-The University stated there were no charges pending.

-A second student, Jacobowitz's roommate, was also charged by the university and placed on probation for his part in the original midnight ruckus.
+Kors, the professor who aided Jacobowitz, co-founded the Foundation for Individual Rights in Education as a result of the incident.